BSc, MPH, DrPH, PhD (Hon), OC, FRSC, FCAHS

-Dr. Franco is James McGill Professor in the Departments of Oncology and Epidemiology & Biostatistics, Director, Division of Cancer Epidemiology, and Chair, Department of Oncology, at McGill University's Faculty of Medicine, in Montreal, Canada.
-Formerly, he was a faculty member at the Université du Québec (1989-94) and Senior Researcher and Head of the Epidemiology Unit at the Ludwig Institute for Cancer Research, Sao Paulo, Brazil (1985-89).
+Dr. Franco is James McGill Professor in the Departments of Oncology and Epidemiology & Biostatistics, Director, Division of Cancer Epidemiology, and Chairman, Department of Oncology, at McGill University's Faculty of Medicine, in Montreal, Canada.
+He was in the faculty of the Université du Québec (1989-94) and Senior Researcher and Head of the Epidemiology Unit, Ludwig Institute for Cancer Research, Sao Paulo, Brazil (1985-89).

-His research has been funded by the Canadian Institutes of Health Research (CIHR), the US National Institutes of Health, National Cancer Institute of Canada, and Fonds de la recherche en santé du Québec (FRSQ), and Cancer Research Society.
+His research has been funded by the Canadian Institutes of Health Research (CIHR), the US National Institutes of Health, National Cancer Institute of Canada, Canadian Cancer Society Research Institute, Fonds de la recherche en santé du Québec (FRSQ), and Cancer Research Society.
 As of early September 2022, he had published 560 scientific articles (h index: Scopus=84; Google Scholar=106) and 63 chapters, edited two books on cancer epidemiology and prevention, and co-edited 10 journal supplement issues.
-Many of his articles have appeared in premier biomedical journals, such as The Lancet, Journal of the American Medical Association, New England Journal of Medicine, Journal of the National Cancer Institute, British Medical Journal, and PLoS Medicine.
-He made 585 presentations as invited speaker or session chair in national and international conferences and in seminars in academic or clinical departments throughout the world (429 offered abstracts presented in conferences not included in the above).
+Many of his articles have appeared in premier biomedical journals, such as The Lancet, Journal of the American Medical Association, New England Journal of Medicine, Journal of the National Cancer Institute, British Medical Journal, and PLOS Medicine.
+He made 778 presentations as invited speaker or session chair in national and international conferences and in seminars in academic or clinical departments throughout the world (excluding 545 offered abstracts presented in conferences).

-He has mentored 90 graduate students and post-doctoral fellows since 1985 and, in addition to his regular teaching at McGill, he has taught 32 short courses on cancer epidemiology and best practices in scientific publishing in the US, Latin America, Europe, Southeast Asia, and the Middle East.
-He has served as member of and occasionally chaired organizing or program committees for 41 national and international conferences on epidemiology, infectious diseases, and oncology themes.
+He has mentored 96 graduate students (59 MSc, 37 PhD), 36 post-doctoral fellows, and 41 undergraduate trainees since 1985.
+In addition to his regular teaching at McGill, he taught 49 courses on cancer epidemiology and best practices in scientific publishing in Canada, the US, Latin America, Europe, Southeast Asia, and the Middle East.
+He has served as member of and occasionally chaired organizing or program committees for 65 national and international conferences on epidemiology, infectious diseases, and oncology themes.
 He chaired the organizing committee for the 16th World Congress of Epidemiology, in Montreal in August 2002 and was Honorary President for the EUROGIN Congress, Monaco, February 2010.
 He was elected twice (2002-05 and 2017-21) as representative for North America in the Council of the International Epidemiological Association.
-He represents the latter in the Joint Policy Committee of the Societies of Epidemiology (2011-15).
+He represented the latter in the Joint Policy Committee of the Societies of Epidemiology (2011-15).
 He is Vice-President and President-Elect (2020-22) of the Canadian Society for Epidemiology and Biostatistics.

-His awards include: Doctor Honoris Causa, Universidade Fernando Pessoa, Porto, Portugal (2018); Distinguished Service to Cancer Research Award, Canadian Cancer Research Alliance (2017); Dr. Chew Wei Memorial Prize in Cancer Research, University of British Columbia (2017); Geoffrey Howe Outstanding Contribution Award, Canadian Society for Epidemiology and Biostatistics (2017); Officer of the Order of Canada (2016); Lifetime Achievement Award, International Papillomavirus Society (2015); Foreign Member of the Brazilian Academy of Sciences (2013); Fellow of the Canadian Academy of Health Sciences (2012); Fellow of the Royal Society of Canada (2011); McLaughlin-Gallie Award, Royal College of Physicians and Surgeons of Canada (2011); Lifetime Achievement Award, American Society for Colposcopy and Cervical Pathology (2010); Women in U.S. Government’s Presidential Leadership Award (2008); Distinguished Services Award of EUROGIN Society (2006); Canadian Cancer Society’s Warwick Prize in cancer control research (2004); James McGill Chair (2002, 2009); CIHR Distinguished Scientist (2000); Educational Excellence at McGill University (2000); Montreal's Emeritus Ambassador for the Palais des Congrés (2007); FRSQ's "Chercheur National" Award (1999); Superior Performance Award, US Centers for Disease Control (1984).
+His awards include: Doctor Honoris Causa, Universidade Fernando Pessoa, Porto, Portugal (2018); Distinguished Service to Cancer Research Award, Canadian Cancer Research Alliance (2017); Dr. Chew Wei Memorial Prize in Cancer Research, University of British Columbia (2017); Geoffrey Howe Outstanding Contribution Award, Canadian Society for Epidemiology and Biostatistics (2017); Officer of the Order of Canada (2016); Lifetime Achievement Award, International Papillomavirus Society (2015); Foreign Member of the Brazilian Academy of Sciences (2013); Fellow, Canadian Academy of Health Sciences (2012); Fellow, Royal Society of Canada (2011); McLaughlin-Gallie Award, Royal College of Physicians and Surgeons of Canada (2011); Lifetime Achievement Award, American Society for Colposcopy and Cervical Pathology (2010); Women in U.S. Government’s Presidential Leadership Award (2008); Distinguished Services Award, EUROGIN Society (2006); Canadian Cancer Society’s Warwick Prize in cancer control research (2004); James McGill Professorship (2002, 2009, 2016); CIHR Distinguished Scientist (2000); Educational Excellence at McGill University (2000); Montreal's Emeritus Ambassador for the Palais des Congrés (2007); FRSQ's "Chercheur National" Award (1999); Superior Performance Award, US Centers for Disease Control (1984).

 Division of Cancer Epidemiology

-E-mail: eduardo [dot] franco [at] mcgill [dot] ca (Email Dr. Franco) at eduardo.franco (at) mcgill.ca
+E-mail: eduardo.franco [at] mcgill.ca (Email Dr. Franco) at eduardo.franco (at) mcgill.ca